Key Facts & Summary

-The refectory was the common room where monks gathered in order to consume their meals.
-The tables were (and still are) normally arranged along three sides of the walls, leaving the center free for the attendants.
-Near the refectory, there was always a common area equipped with a fountain, the so-called lavatorium or washroom, where one had to wash before and after meals.
+The refectory was the common room where monks gathered to consume their meals.
+The tables were (and still are) normally arranged along three sides of the walls, leaving the centre free for the attendants.
+Near the refectory, there was always a common area equipped with a fountain, called the lavatorium or washroom, where one had to wash before and after meals.

-In order to make their time in the refectory a deeply religious act, during the whole meal a monk was instructed to read excerpts from the Sacred Scripture.
-Each week different monks would work in the kitchen.
-In such a way, the function of cooking was alternated.
+To make their time in the refectory a deeply religious act, a monk was instructed to read excerpts from the Sacred Scripture during the meal.
+Each week, different monks would work in the kitchen.
+In such a way, the function of cooking shared.

-At their death, the monks were buried in the cemetery inside the monastery.
+At their death, monks were buried in the cemetery inside the monastery.

-The honor of being buried among the monks was a privilege that the community could sometimes grant to bishops, kings, and benefactors.
+The honour of being buried among the monks was a privilege that the community would sometimes grant to bishops, kings, and benefactors.

 Garden of Simples

-The kitchen (where the monks served in weekly shifts) was naturally located near the refectory.
-In the larger monasteries, there were more kitchens: for the monks, the novices and the guests.
+The kitchen (where the monks served in weekly shifts) was located near the refectory.
+In larger monasteries, there were more kitchens for monks, novices and guests.

 The toilets were separated from the main buildings and were reachable along a corridor.
-Monks took great care towards hygiene and cleanliness and provided running water whenever it was possible.
+Monks took great care in hygiene and cleanliness and provided running water whenever possible.

-Many monasteries had external schools for novices and children (who had been destined by their parents to the monastic life).
-In recent years some have also established schools and colleges open to young people who do not have the religious call.
+Many monasteries had external schools for novices and children (who’s parents had destined them to monastic life).
+In recent years, some also established schools and colleges to those who do not have a religious calling.

-The novices, not yet part of the community, were not authorised to attend the cloistered area.
-They had a place in the choir during the religious offices but spent the rest of the time in the novitiate.
-An elderly monk, the prefect or master of the novices, instructed them in the principles of religious life and supervised them.
+The novices, not yet part of the religious community, were not authorised to enter the cloistered area.
+They had a place in the choir during religious events but spent the rest of the time in the novitiate.
+An elderly monk, the prefect or master of the novices, instructed and supervised them in the principles of religious life.
 The probation period lasted a week.
 Older novitiates had their own dorms, kitchens, refectories, workrooms, and even cloisters.

-Farms were seen as an adequate job opportunity, and as a means of livelihood that ensured the monastery autonomy of food.
+Farms were seen as an adequate job opportunity and a means of livelihood that ensured the monastery food security.